jonathank1906/AOOP-Exam/README.md

 **Interfaces** define contracts for behavior, but without implementing that behavior.

 # SOLID Principles
-## S
+## S - Single Responsibility Principle (SRP)
 - A class should oonly have 1 reason/place where it can change.
 - 	If a class has 2 places where it can change then it voilates s
 - it can be reslved by splotting it into a SEPERATE class COVERT it to some business logic or service.

-## O
+## O - Open/Closed Principle (OCP)
+Superclass: Higher up class.
+Subclass: Lower class.
+This inherits from the superclass.

+ The issue:
+ - The code has to be edited in two places if you want to add a new feature.

 - Encoursges abstraction and polymorphism to achieve this. inheritance or composition

 1. Create an abstract class.
-2. Create normal classes that inherit from this abstract class.
+2. Create concrete classes that inherit from this abstract class.
-	3. Each of these individual classes will override the method from the abstract class, which allows the class to provide its own implementation.
+	3. Each of these concrete classes will override the method from the abstract class, which allows the class to provide its own implementation.

+What this solves:
+- Now the Shape class does not need to be changed if a new shape is added (triangle).
+- The code becomes loosely coupled and more maintainable.

+## L - Liskov Substitution Principle (LSP)
+The problem:

+How its solved:
+- Remove the

+## I - Interface Segregation Principle (ISP)

+## D - Dependency Inversion Principle (DIP)

 # Design Patterns